 In just over a decade at Penguin, Facetti succeeded not only in modernising its approach to design, but doing so in a coherent way across hundreds of titles.
 At a time when publishers still tended to commission design on a title-by-title basis, described by Facetti as “the arty-crafty approach of the single beautiful achievement”, he had succeeded in establishing consistently high standards of inspiring and often provocative design in a systematic manner appropriate to a modern publisher of mass-market books in the 1960s.

-Penguin has since revived its design heritage with particular series, notably the mid-1980s King Penguins collection of contemporary fiction with a cover grid designed by Mike Dempsey and Ken Carroll featuring the work of such illustrators as Andrei Klimowski.
+After Facetti’s departure Penguin’s design saw some of its less successful years, but the company has since revived its commitment to typography and cover design with particular series, notably the mid-1980s King Penguins collection of contemporary fiction with a cover grid designed by Mike Dempsey and Ken Carroll featuring the work of such illustrators as Andrei Klimowski.
 In 2004, Penguin published the Great Ideas series of social, political and philosophical tracts in paperback for £3.99 each.
-Penguin’s art director Jim Stoddart asked a junior designer, David Pearson, to develop the design identity of the series which he did by dressing each cover in the lettering or typographic style typical of its time in a rigorous palette of black and burgundy type on creamy white – from the replica of a grimy 18th century theatrical bill for Jonathan Swift’s A Tale of a Tub, to an Arts and Crafts style bookplate for John Ruskin’s discourse On Art and Life.
+Penguin’s art director Jim Stoddart asked a junior designer, David Pearson, to develop the design identity of the series, which he did by dressing each cover in the lettering or typographic style typical of its time in a rigorous palette of black and burgundy type on creamy white – from lettering derived from early Christian sources used for St Augustine’s Confessions of a Sinner, to an Arts and Crafts style bookplate for John Ruskin’s discourse On Art and Life.

 When Penguin decided to celebrate its 70th anniversary by publishing a collection of 70 Pocket Penguins paperbacks to sell for £1.50 each, the design was entrusted to art directors John Hamilton and Jim Stoddart.
 As timing was tight, Hamilton hit upon the idea of inviting 70 designers, artists and illustrators to create one cover each.
 He and Stoddart then resolved that the covers should be designed within seven days for a flat fee of £70.